Should You Wear Glasses In Photos?

 Glasses Glare Control & Positioning Magic

 Glasses are reflective surfaces, meaning strong light sources will be seen in the lenses within your pictures.
+Curious about how to avoid glare with glasses in your pictures?
 Your photographer will need to modify their light placement and the positioning of your face to reduce or eliminate glare in the images.
 This means that your head position may need to be adjusted more frequently during the session to ensure we see your eyes and not a light!

 The Case for Not Wearing Glasses for Portraits